 Our relationship is reminiscent of ceviche I love so much.
-Delightful and spicy with a lingering after-taste that oddly brings happiness.
-I am addicted to the constant inconsistency of the flavors, textures and sensations.
+Delightful and at times spicy, with a lingering after-taste that oddly brings happiness.
+I am addicted to the constant inconsistency of the flavors, textures, and sensations.

 I set a deadline and if he doesn’t get his shit together by then, I am done.
 The months pass and the deadline arrives.
 He is still full of the same excuses.
 I know what I have to do but it’s… hard.

 I should’ve known he was not getting a divorce — or at the very least moving out of the home he shared with her.
 I don’t blame him, he has it too good.
 She travels 95% of the time so she is never there.
-Grown-up responsibilities like rent and bills barely exists for them as they cruise through life on her ex-pat package, living a luxurious lifestyle, residing in posh areas virtually free.
-He spends his time flying around the globe in business and first class, basically living the dream.
+Grown-up responsibilities like rent and bills barely exist for them as they cruise through life on her ex-pat package, living a luxurious lifestyle, residing in posh areas virtually free.
+He spends his time flying around the globe in Business and First Class, basically living the dream.
 Why would he choose to leave that life behind?
 Because he loved me, or said he did.
-But the biggest offense was that he valued his lifetyle more than our love and clearly more than me.
+But the biggest offense was that he valued his lifestyle more than our love and clearly, more than me.

 Deep down I knew I spent too much time convincing myself to believe in him and what we had.
 I knew I had been angry with him for a while, the respect I once had for him was lost.
 I wasn’t even sure I liked him as a person anymore.
 I knew from the start but it took far too long for me to accept the fact that he is a man comfortable leading a double life, lying to everyone around him with close to zero qualms.